Stefon Diggs Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Season Stats

-- This season Diggs has 56 catches (on 86 targets) and leads the Bills with 750 receiving yards (83.3 per game) while scoring four touchdowns.
+- Diggs has been targeted 86 times and has 56 catches, leading the Bills with 750 yards (83.3 ypg) while scoring four touchdowns this season.

-- Diggs has been the target of 86 of his team's 350 passing attempts this season, or 24.6% of the target share.
+- So far this season, 24.6% of the 350 passes thrown by his team have gone Diggs' way.

-- With 17 targets in the red zone this season, Diggs has been on the receiving end of 27.4% of his team's 62 red zone pass attempts.
+- Diggs has seen the ball thrown his way 17 times in the red zone this season, 27.4% of his team's 62 red zone pass attempts.

+- The Bills, who rank fourth in the NFL in points scored, have attempted a pass 59.3% of the time while running the football 40.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Colts.